Humanist, Photographer, writer and videographer … soon also RPA Pilot and operator

 Freya studied the One Year Certificate in Documentary Photography and Photojournalism at the International Center of Photography (ICP) in New York, graduating June 2012.

-Back again in Copenhagen Freya assisted the Danish war photographer, Jan Grarup.
-Currently Freya works as freelance photographer for several news agencies: Bloomberg News covering Danish economy and finances (Feb.
+Back again in Copenhagen Freya assisted the Danish war photographer, Jan Grarup, and after 6 months, stated as contract freelance photographer for several news agencies: Bloomberg News covering Danish economy and finances (Feb.
 2013 - present), shooting still and video, and for Anadolu Agency, DPA and SIPA PRESS covering major events in Denmark.
 This freelance work has been published among other in: TIME, Wall Street Journal, Fortune, LA Times, NY Daily News, Washington Post, USA Today, SF Gate, CNBC, Businessweek, ABC News, Bloomberg, Irish Times, Die Burger, Volksblad, Børsen, Jyllands-Posten, Berlingske Tidende.
 Other work published in El Pais, Politiken, and Kristeligt Dagblad.

-Other clients: Novozymes, Lego Foundation, Dan Church Aid, ECHO, Lutheran World Federation.
+Other clients: SDG Fund, Novozymes, Lego Foundation, Dan Church Aid, ECHO, Lutheran World Federation.

 2014 - Winner of the ENPI Jury Prize.

 Nominated twice to the UNICEF Photo of the Year Award: in 2012 for her work in Mogadishu (Somalia), and in 2013 for her project on the Syrian refugees living in hosting countries (Jordan and Lebanon).